egardner/sjma-50x50/README.md

 ### Manual setup

 Alternatively, you can clone this repository and begin using it directly.
-In that case you will probably want to "flatten" the starter kit and it's accompanying theme into a single repository so you can keep track of your work in your own Git repository.
+In that case you will probably want to "flatten" the starter kit and it’s accompanying theme into a single repository so you can keep track of your work in your own Git repository.
 You only need to follow these steps if you *are not* using the `quire` command-line tool (it will take care of that for you).

 1. Clone the kit and its theme submodule:
    `git clone --recursive https://github.com/gettypubs/quire-starter.git`
-2. Change into the kit directory and remove the submodule from the repo's tree:
+2. Change into the kit directory and remove the submodule from the repo’s tree:
    `git rm --cached themes/quire-starter-theme`
 3. Remove the `.gitmodules` file: `rm .gitmodules`
 4. Add the contents of the theme directory to the repo and commit them: